+Schuyff moved at an early age from The Netherlands to Vancouver with his family.
+Growing up amid the radicalism of the ‘60s and early ‘70s, he became infatuated by the irreverence and talent of art-world personalities like Andy Warhol and Willem de Kooning.
 He enrolled at the Vancouver School of Art but left after a couple of years, inevitably drawn to the New York of the ‘80s.
-He naturally gravitated to the East Village, at that time the epicentre of artistic life in the city, where he lived in the celebrated bohemian Chelsea Hotel for almost twenty years.
+He naturally gravitated to the East Village, at that time the epicentre of artistic life in the city (he later lived in the celebrated bohemian Chelsea Hotel for almost twenty years).
 Hailed as a central figure of the East Village, Schuyff sat for Andy Warhol and was collected by Dennis Hopper and Sylvester Stallone.
 He exhibited in the experimental and influential galleries of Pat Hearn and Leo Castelli in the early 80s and was associated with the loosely defined ‘Neo Geo’ movement alongside Philip Taaffe, Peter Halley and Ashley Bickerton.

-His recent exhibitions include Carl Kostyál, London (2020); White Cube, London (2020); Whitney Biennial, New York (2014); New Museum of Contemporary Art, New York (2005); and The Aldrich Museum of Contemporary Art, Ridgefield, US (1996).
-In 2017 Le Consortium, Dijon, presented ‘Has Been’, a retrospective of Schuyff’s work made between 1981 and 1989.
+Schuyff’s recent exhibitions include Carl Kostyál, London (2020); White Cube, London (2020); Whitney Biennial, New York (2014); New Museum of Contemporary Art, New York (2005); In 2017, Le Consortium, Dijon and Kunsthalle Friart, Fribourg presented ‘Has Been’, a comprehensive retrospective of Schuyff’s work made between 1981 and 1989.

-His work can be found in the permanent collections of MoMA, New York; MOCA, LA; The Metropolitan Museum of Art, New York; The Fisher Landau Foundation, New York; The Museum of Contemporary Art, Los Angeles; The Broad, Los Angeles; Portland Art Museum, Portland; the Dakis Joannou Collection; and Moderna Museet, Stockholm.
+His work can be found in the permanent collections of MoMA, New York; MOCA, LA, the Metropolitan Museum of Art, New York, the Fisher Landau Foundation, New York, the Museum of Contemporary Art, Los Angeles; The Broad, Los Angeles, Portland Art Museum, Portland, the Dakis Joannou Collection and Moderna Museet, Stockholm.